Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

     + illustrate  / demonstrate
     + teaches     / guides

++ A note on repetition
   + In many cases it's preferable to just repeat the word.
   + In scientific writing, it's actually essential that you repeat a word.